Using flow to improve clinical relevance in hepatocyte cultures

 Many studies have shown that flow is important for correct physiological relevance of in vitro liver systems.
 Quasi Vivo® gives researchers the confidence that their experiments will translate into humans.

-- Quasi Vivo® 900 try and accessories: tubing, reservoir bottles
+- 1 x Quasi Vivo® 900 tray and accessories: tubing, reservoir bottles

 - Parker 6 head peristaltic pump